Skip to Content

 3. Is it better to Dethatch or Aerate?

-At the same time, aeration makes sure that the soil gets easy access to natural elements like water, air, and other nutrients.
+At the same time, aeration ensures that the soil has easy access to natural elements like water, air, and other nutrients.
 In aeration, one makes holes in the ground to ensure this supply.
 Those holes can be easily made with a small pick.

 The hole’s size should be around a quarter of an inch to ensure a steady flow of water and other nutrients to the grassroots.

-It is recommended to both the processes, but one should perform the dethatching operation first and then aerate as if aeration has been done before.
-The holes could hinder the dethatching process.
+It is recommended for both processes, but one should perform the dethatching operation first and then aerate as if aeration has been done before.

 4. Do I need to overseed after dethatching?